aruizdealarcon/ipetikzmod/README.md

 Therefore, we have included a color named _DoNotExport_.
 No figures with this color will appear in the exported TikZ code.

+For example, in the following setting, the diagonal lines are set up with the DoNotExport color, and therefore will not appear in the final TikZ code:

 <p align="center">
 <img src="https://github.com/aruizdealarcon/ipetikzmod/blob/main/readme_files/example_05.jpg?raw=true" width="800"/>